IgniteUI/app-builder/ROADMAP.md

 - OpenAPI/Swagger Support (POC)

 ## Going down the road
-- Adding of “Grid” layout
+- CSS grid layout support
 - Chart component in the Toolbox (financial/category)
 - Create sample apps with a Grid and Chart
 - TFS to Azure DevOps migration (indigodesigned codebase)